 - Preferred Provider Organizations (PPOs)

-For specific member information, including eligibility and enrollment, plans and rates, Medicare, and long-term care, refer to Active Members Health Benefits.
+- Health Benefits (Active Members) - Access member health information including eligibility and enrollment, plans and rates, Medicare, and long-term care.

-For guides and information on health policies and procedures, including enrollment, retroactive health premium reimbursements, types of transactions, enrollment reason codes, dates, and implementing the Affordable Care Act, see Health Procedures.
+- Health Procedures - View guides and information on health policies and procedures including enrollment, retroactive health premium reimbursements, types of transactions, and enrollment reason codes.

-Effective July 1, 2014, the CalPERS Board of Administration set the PEMHCA administrative fee to 0.34 percent.
-The administrative fee is calculated on total active and total retired health premiums each month.
+Effective July 1, 2023, the CalPERS Board of Administration set the PEMHCA administrative fee to 0.32%.
+This administrative fee is calculated on both total active and retired health premiums each month.

 Contracting agencies are required to provide an employer health contribution toward the cost of the monthly premium for all eligible employees and annuitants.
 PEMHCA requires minimum contribution amounts and allows for various contribution methods.
 Contact us to discuss the options available to you.

-If your agency is interested in participating in the CalPERS Health Benefits Program, email the CalPERS Health Marketing Unit or call (916) 795-1233.
+If your agency is interested in participating in the CalPERS Health Benefits Program, email Health Program Consultation Services or call (916) 795-1233.
+To contract for health and retirement benefits, visit Contracts.

-If your agency already has a CalPERS health contract and would like to make changes to its monthly employer health contribution, email the CalPERS Health Contracts Unit.
+If your agency already has a CalPERS health resolution on file and you'd like to make changes to monthly employer health contributions, email the Health Resolutions and Compliance Unit.

 - Circular Letters